flokoe/bash-hackers-wiki/docs/scripting/nonportable.md

 The *new value* is seen by subsequent programs

 -   without any special action (e.g. Bash)
--   only after an explicit export with `export VARIABLE` (e.g. Sun\'s `/bin/sh`)
+-   only after an explicit export with `export VARIABLE` (e.g. Sun's `/bin/sh`)

 Since an extra `export` doesn\'t hurt, the safest and most portable way